Bridging health inequality on our shores

 In Australia, we now live in a time where being HIV+ is NOT a death-sentence.
 But rather, most PLHIV go on to live happy, healthy and productive lives, with the appropriate anti-retroviral treatment.
 This is far from the case in Timor-Leste.
 Less than 50% of PLHIV in Timor-Leste currently receive treatment for HIV/AIDs, resulting in a high mortality rate from this highly escapable disease.

 For more information about Maluk Timor, visit their website!

 TIME runs annual fundraisers for Maluk Timor, in our bid to raise money to support their core health programs.
 The money raised goes to meeting locally-identified needs such as employing HIV/AIDs counsellors.

-The largest of the fundraising events is the the Kick Off Party that occurs in February/March each year, and is a fantastic opportunity to mingle with other TIME members whilst donating your ticket price to this important cause.
+The largest of the fundraising events is the the Kick Off Party that occurs at the start of each year, and is a fantastic opportunity to mingle with other TIME members whilst donating the ticket price to this important cause.

 We encourage you to take one of many opportunities to use your time and dollars to contribute to improving health outcomes in Timor-Leste!

 Our monetary support to Maluk Timor is extremely valued, particularly for its consistency and flexibility.
 However it remains modest in amount, given the many causes we support as an organisation.
 TIME is seeking long-term sponsors to help boost the support we offer to Maluk Timor.

 If you or your organisation would like to sponsor any of our events or otherwise support the clinic, please get in touch with our Sponsorship Officer for more information on how to do so.

 This is an opportunity open to all TIME medical and allied health students (including first-year medical observership) with an interest in global health.